Burloe/GoLogger/README.md

 ## How to use GoLogger:<br>
 GoLogger uses 'sessions' to indicate when its logging or not.
 Each session creates a new log file with the date- and timestamp of when the session was started.
+Sessions are also **global**, meaning that stopping a session will stop logging and starting a new session creates a new file for all categories to log to.
 There are three main ways to start and stop sessions.
 * **Using the `autostart` setting** which starts a session when you run your project.
 * **Hotkeys** can perform the three main functions of the plugin(start, copy and stop)
 * **Calling the functions though code**.
 You can call the functions through code as well and since the script is an autoload.
 You can call them from any script.